algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Performance

-##### Response time
+- **Response time:**

   - The response time between a key is pressed by a user and the action taken into account by the program should be under or equal to 100 milliseconds.

-##### Framerate
+- **Framerate:**

   - At least 24 frame per second, but to guarantee a smoother user-experience, our game should refresh at a 60 hertz framerate.

 #### Reliability

-##### Bug presence
+- **Bug presence:**

   - The game should not contain bugs which are impacting the user-experience.

-##### Crash presence
+- **Crash presence:**

   - The game should not crash as any crash cancels the current game and inherently destroys the user experience.

 #### Security

-##### Network
+- **Network:**

   - The game will not be using the network and the program will be contained in DOSBox emulator.

 #### Operability

-##### Supported platforms
+- **Supported platforms:**

   - The game should run on any platform compatible with DOSBox emulator.

 #### Recovery

-##### Game crash handling
+- **Game crash handling:**

   - The game should restart from the beginning in case of a crash.

-##### High score
+- **High score:**

   - Stored in an external .txt file which reloads in case of a crash.

 #### Maintainability